-Academic advising will generally not exceed an assignment as primary adviser of more than 35 students for faculty with 5% effort for advising.
+Academic advising is recognized as part of a faculty member's teaching workload and generally will not exceed an assignment as primary adviser of more than 50 students for faculty members with professorial rank and more than 30 students for faculty members with lecturer rank.
 An unusually heavy advising load can be offset by a reduction in the faculty member's committee or other college assignments and/or a reduction in teaching load for faculty members holding lecturer rank.